-‘Africa’ by Maya Angelou is a three stanza poem separated into two sets of eight lines and one set of nine.
+‘Africa’ is three-stanzas long and separated into two sets of eight lines and one set of nine.
 Angelou has not chosen to conform this poem to a regular pattern of rhyme or rhythm.
 Although, there are sections that are more consistent than others.
 For instance, the first stanza has a rhyme scheme of abcbdeae and lines made up of four beats.

 This does not last though.
 As the peace and steady life described in the first stanza turns into the violence of the second, the patterns dissolve.
 There are nine lines in this section, throwing off any attempt at replicating the previous pattern of rhyme.

-Additionally, the most important element of this piece is Angelou’s choice to use an extended metaphor to describe the continent of Africa.
 By utilizing the metaphor of a woman Angelou creates a greater sympathy for the deep and long-lasting plight of the African people.
 Readers are better able to sympathize and empathize with a fellow human being.
 The suffering is more tangible, and more outrageous when a specific human face is the midst of it.
-You can read the full poem here.

 Summary of Africa